-The Women’s Clinic provides you with access to safe, discreet and respectful options to terminate an unplanned and unwanted pregnancy.
+The Lakeside Clinic (formerly Women’s Clinic) at the KGH site, provides you with access to safe, discreet and respectful options to terminate an unplanned and unwanted pregnancy.

 The clinic is located on the first floor of the Dietary wing at the Kingston General site.
 If you plan to enter the KGH site through the main entrance off of Stuart Street, please click here for a map that will help you find the Dietary wing.
 All services in the clinic are covered by the Ontario Health Insurance Plan, so there is no cost for you to be seen in the clinic.

-The Women's Clinic offers two procedures that can be used depending on how far you are into your pregnancy.
+The Lakeside Clinic offers two procedures that can be used depending on how far you are into your pregnancy.
 They are:

 - Medical termination - if you are less than nine weeks pregnant, you may opt for a medical termination.
 This procedure requires two appointments one week apart.
 The first appointment you will be given medication at the clinic and they will also send you home with a second medication along with instructions for when you take it.
 You will then return to the clinic one week later for follow up.
 You must meet certain medical requirements to be a candidate for the medical termination.

 - Surgical termination - if you are between seven and 12 weeks pregnant, you will be offered a surgical procedure known as a vacuum D&C. This procedure is completed in the clinic and you will need to stay in the hospital for most of the day.
 You'll register for the procedure in the morning and will likely be ready to go home sometime between three and four o'clock in the afternoon.
 You should feel well enough to return to work or school the day after the procedure.

 - Please see this Welcome to the Lakeside Clinic booklet, for more information.

 - Please see this Dilation and Curettage guidebook for more information.